omarmfathy219/Google-Cloud-Practice-Project/Translation Labs to CLI/Lab1: Google Cloud Fundamentals: Getting Started with Compute Engine.md

 ## Objectives

- - In this lab, you will learn how to perform the following tasks:

  - Create a Compute Engine virtual machine using the Google Cloud Platform (GCP) Console.
  - Create a Compute Engine virtual machine using the gcloud command-line interface.
  - Connect between the two instances.